Palethorn/rest-on-php/README.md

 parameters:
     environment: prod # usually dev, test, staging, production
     project_name: Application # Title for your project
-    project_dir: /srv/app # Where your project is located
-    log_dir: /var/log/app # Where the application logs go
-    cache_dir: /var/cache/app # Where the application writes cache
     database_host: 127.0.0.1 # Host of your database, if you run mysql in separate containers or on separate servers change this to reflect that
     database_port: 3306 # Standard mysql port, change this if you use non-standard mysql ports or proxies
     database_name: app_database # Mysql database where your tables live